BeyondMicroControl/AsciiCAD/docs/design.md

 Having only **one representation layer** to worry about brings a practical advantage: it concentrates effort where it matters most — on precise, high-quality policy writing and on forging detailed, shared agreements about interpretation and formatting.
 Those agreements or policies become the fertile ground for “protocols” that make the system scale.

-This matters because AsciiCAD’s strategy for reaching higher complexity is not to multiply parallel abstractions, but to build understandable layers on top of each other:
+This matters because AsciiCAD’s strategy for reaching higher complexity is not to multiply parallel abstractions, but to build only understandable layers on top of each other that support complexity at scale:
 - start with a stable, minimal base (grid of glyphs)
 - define systematic interpretation rules (policy document)
 - then add features that compose on top of those rules (netlist, matching, labels, tooling)